-Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 Visitor accommodation must comply with all of the following: Visitor accommodation must satisfy all of the following: The proposed Visitor accommodation is not accommodated in existing buildings and has a total floor (a) is accommodated in existing buildings; (a) not adversely impact residential amenity and privacy of adjoining properties; area in excess of 160m 2 , therefore assessment against the Performance Criterion P1 is (b) provides for any parking and manoeuvring spaces required pursuant to the Parking and Access Code onsite; (b) provide for any parking and manoeuvring spaces required pursuant to the Parking and Access Code onsite: required. (a) The proposed Visitor accommodation is not expected to adversely impact residential amenity and privacy.
+Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The proposed Visitor Visitor accommodation must Visitor accommodation must accommodation is not comply with all of the following: satisfy all of the following: accommodated in existing buildings and has a total floor (a) is accommodated in (a) not adversely impact area in excess of 160m , existing buildings; residential amenity and privacy therefore assessment against (b) provideo for onv of adjoining properties; the Performance Criterion P1 is (b) provides for any parking and manoeuvring (b) provide for any parking required. spaces required pursuant to the and manoeuvring spaces (a) The proposed Visitor Parking and Access Code on- required pursuant to the accommodation is not expected site; Parking and Access Code on- to adversely impact residential site; amenity and privacy.

-- (c) has a floor area of no more than 160m2. - (c) be of an intensity that respects the character of use of the area; - (d) not adversely impact the safety and efficiency of the local road network or disadvantage owners and users of private rights of way.
+(c) has a floor area of no more than 160m2. (c) be of an intensity that respects the character of use of the area; (d) not adversely impact the safety and efficiency of the local road network or disadvantage owners and users of private rights of way.
 The units are oriented toward Great Lake and will not directly overlook any adjoining property.
 The smallest separation between a unit and adjoining dwelling is 27m, with vegetation adding additional visual separation.
 Properties to the east are at a higher elevation, looking over the site towards the lake.
 While of a modern architectural design, the overall size and elevation of the units (single storey, modest floor plans) is similar to the established character of development in the area.
 The units are designed with colours fit within the environment and will be largely recessive when viewed from the lake and surrounding areas.

-While some vegetation will be lost to allow for the development, this is will be minimised as much as possible and is consistent with other properties in the area.

-- (b) The proposed layout provides for parking and access that complies with the Parking and Access Code, as assessed in the Code section below. - (c) While this development is unusual for the immediate area, it is not considered to be of an inappropriate intensity.
-The proposal is for accommodation units each with 2 bedrooms, across a 3100m2 site and with site coverage of less than 15%.
+While some vegetation will be lost to allow for the development, this is will be minimised as much as possible and is consistent with other properties in the area. (b) The proposed layout provides for parking and access that complies with the Parking and Access Code, as assessed in the Code section below. (c) While this development is unusual for the immediate area, it is not considered to be of an inappropriate intensity.
+The proposal is for 3 accommodation units each with 2 bedrooms, across a 3100m site and with site coverage of less than 15%.
 The maximum occupation is 12 people - which wouldn't be unusual in a private shack used by extended family or the like.
 Visitor accommodation rarely operates at full capacity in any case.
-Overall it is considered that the proposal is appropriate for the site and surrounds.

-(d) The amount of traffic to be generated by the proposal is well within the capacity of the road network and is not expected to impact the safety or efficiency of the roads.
+Overall it is considered that the proposal is appropriate for the site and surrounds. (d) The amount of traffic to be generated by the proposal is well within the capacity of the road network and is not expected to impact the safety or efficiency of the roads.

 Access to the site is to be provided from Cramps Bay Road in a suitable location with sufficient sight distances for the low speed environment.

-The title is subject to a 5m wide right of way along the southern boundary which provides access to an adjoining property from Cramps Bay Esplanade. proposed accommodation and associated infrastructure has been sited to avoid impacting on this right of way.
+The title is subject to a 5m wide right of way along the southern boundary which provides access to an adjoining property from Cramps Bay Esplanade.
+The proposed Visitor accommodation and associated infrastructure has been sited to avoid impacting on this right of way.
 The accommodation will use an alternative access from Cramps Bay Road so use of the right of way is not impacted at all.